jeremyckahn/shifty/tutorials/easing-function-in-depth.md

-Shifty supports {@link Tweenable.formulas | a number of easing formulas}.
+Shifty supports {@link Tweenable.easing | a number of easing curves}.

-## Using multiple easing formulas
+## Using multiple easing curves

-Shifty supports tweens that have different easing formulas for each property.
+Shifty supports tweens that have different easing curves for each property.
-Having multiple easing formulas on a single tween can make for some really interesting animations because you aren't constrained to moving things in a straight line.
+Having multiple easing curves on a single tween can make for some really interesting animations because you aren't constrained to moving things in a straight line.
 You can make curved motions!
 To do this, simply supply `easing` as an Object, rather than a string: